ON THIS PAGE:

 Since cats are unique physiologically, there is a whole

 host of items which they should avoid.
-Antifreeze and

-lilies can kill a cat.
-There is more information
+can kill a cat.
+I never

 allow lilies in my home for this reason, they go straight in the bin